AmbireTech/adex-protocol/OUTPACE.md

 In case the advertiser decides to close the campaign, this can happen with the explicit agreement of the validators: they'd add a new balance entry for the advertiser, with the unspent portion of the total deposit, and sign the new state.
 This would allow the advertiser to withdraw their balance.

+## Unidirectional

+@TODO channel spec: explain why sequence is not needed
+@TODO channel spec: explain why challenge period is not needed

 ## Specification

 Each channel is `(creator, deposit, validUntil, validators[], spec)`, where: